openshift/enhancements/enhancements/update/cvo-techpreview-manifests.md

     is enforced using validation on the apiserver.
 4. Allow manifests to be removed or un-reconciled if TechPreviewNoUpgrade is *not* set.
 There are a few case (mostly around CRDs), where this capability is useful, but it is not as common as needing to create something additional.
-5. Allowing manifests condition on other featuresets in this iteration.

 ## Proposal

-Add an annotation that can be set on CVO manifests called `release.openshift.io/feature-gate` with one legal/honored value of "TechPreviewNoUpgrade".
+Add an annotation that can be set on CVO manifests called `release.openshift.io/feature-set` that can be set to a comma delimited list that can contain any value from [FeatureSet](https://pkg.go.dev/github.com/openshift/api/config/v1#FeatureSet) and "Default" in place of "".
-If the value is not "TechPreviewNoUpgrade", the manifest is never created.
+If the value is not known, the manifest is never created.
 Since most people add manifests in order to see them applied, they will notice if their manifest is never created and the choice of annotation allows for potential future usage in the CVO consistent with feature gate handling used by other operators.

-If a manifest sets `.metadata.annotations["release.openshift.io/feature-gate"]="TechPreviewNoUpgrade"`, the manifest will not be created unless `featuregates.config.openshift.io|.spec.featureSet="TechPreviewNoUpgrade"`.
+If a manifest sets `.metadata.annotations["release.openshift.io/feature-set"]="TechPreviewNoUpgrade"`, the manifest will not be created unless `featuregates.config.openshift.io|.spec.featureSet="TechPreviewNoUpgrade"`.
 If `featuregates.config.openshift.io|.spec.featureSet="TechPreviewNoUpgrade"`, then the manifest is reconciled as normal for whatever stage the CVO is in.
+If a manifest sets `.metadata.annotations["release.openshift.io/feature-set"]="Default"`, the manifest will not be created unless `featuregates.config.openshift.io|.spec.featureSet=""` (empty string).
+If a manifest sets `.metadata.annotations["release.openshift.io/feature-set"]="Default,LatencySensitive"`, the manifest will not be created unless `featuregates.config.openshift.io|.spec.featureSet` is `""` or `"LatencySensitive"`.
 During bootstrapping, the CVO will assume no feature sets are enabled until it can successfully retrieve `featuregates.config.openshift.io` from the Kubernetes API server.
 If bootstrapping changes are required, it will be responsibility of the contributing team to manage the proper inclusion in the installer and other bootstrapping components.

-Because the cluster cannot upgrade to 4.y+1 and because the TechPreviewNoUpgrade flag cannot be unset, there is no concern about removing any manifests that were added for TechPreviewNoUpgrade.
+If a special manifest is required for a FeatureSet that allows changes (LatencySensitive to Default for instance), the person adding the manifest will have to add the appropriate delete-annotated manifest in Default.
+This is expected to be a rare occurrence of a rare occurrence.

 ### User Stories